chistonejr/ECE381-jetson-setup-guide/Jetson_Docker_SSD_Setup_README.md

 > 👀 When you see "Unable to find image `'nvcr.io/nvidia/dli/dli-nano-ai:v2.0.3-r36.3.0'` locally" after running the container, this could mean 1 out of 2 things:
 >> 1. The system is taking time to begin image installtions.
 Please wait a few minutes for the initial installation to start.
 This is NOT an error!
 >> 2. You are not connected to the internet or the connection is not strong enough.
-We recommend a direct ethernet connection or a strong wifi connection
+We recommend a direct ethernet connection or a strong wifi connection.

 > ⚠️ If you get an `invalid reference format` error, check your quotes and slashes, especially in step 4.2.